 Again I feel with this hub SP is doing great things, but also that they miss opportunities to make a 'perfect' hub.
 They focus on beating Schmidt, whereas I would like to see user serviceable bearings (just make any required tools available at low cost!), and a no-turn axle for standard bikes.
 I heard recently (4 April 2014) that SP is making another hub available soon that should be of interest to lots of people.
 But, not what I want... (what it is, I can't share yet)

 2014-5-18: Experiences after lots of use: Having used it for about 6 weeks I can now feel the vibrations on very good asphalt, but only if not wearing gloves!
 The vibrations are almost like the background noise from the road, so almost negligible on my test bike and gloves are enough to make them disappear for me.
 Perhaps the SD-8/SV-8 are just a bit better, but those are lower power output dynamos so not really competition.

 Can't test this at the moment with either the StVZO method (haven't got the proper Veff multimeter any more that I used to test some hubs...) or the special dynamo driver (I loaned it out for testing to a friend)...
-I asked to be sure, and it is a standard 3W hub (power output is significant factor in whether you can feel it, as the 2.4W SD-8 showed) and it should be StVZO approved as a standard 3W hub soon...
+I asked to be sure, and it is a standard 3W hub (power output is significant factor in whether you can feel it, as the 1.8W (when used spoked into a 622 rim) SD-8 showed) and it should be StVZO approved as a standard 3W hub soon...